runningdeveloper/trails-data/CONTRIBUTING.md

 # Contribution Guidelines

 Yay thanks for contributing!
-We will use the allcontributors bot to add you to the project attributions and on a website if we ever make one.
+We will use the all contributors bot to add you to the project attributions and on a website if we ever make one.

 ## Adding a trail